MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/ai-build-capability-in-al.md

 |Copilot Availability|Enum|The availability of the Copilot Capability; it can either be in preview or generally available.|
 |Copilot Capability|Enum|Defines the capabilities that can be registered.|

-In the Azure OpenAI namespace, you find the following objects:
+Under Azure OpenAI you find the following objects:

 |Object | Object type | Purpose |
 |-------|-------------|---------|